 Risk assessment is often seen as a thankless activity that has to be done, with little real benefit.
 But why do we have to do it?

-There are plenty of good reasons that we should risk assessment for our business, including moral, legal and of course, financial.
+There are plenty of good reasons that we should carry out risk assessment for our businesses, including moral, legal and of course, financial.

 When should a Risk Assessment be carried out?

 In reality, the Health and Safety Executive in the UK clearly states that risk assessments should not be unnecessarily complicated and only focus on the significant hazards. – which makes sense, because you have to be able to effectively communicate the outcomes of them.